kyberdrb/clean_pacman_cache_dir/README.md

                append the token to the packageVersion
    9. remove the dash `-` at the end of `packageName` and `packageVersion`
-   10. Use the `packageName` to find the matching key in the `installedPackages` collection When the key is found (and thus the package is locally installed on the system), add a new entry to `packageVersionsWithRelatedDownloadedFiles` using the `downloadedPackageVersion` a key
+   10. Use the `packageName` to find the matching key in the `installedPackages` collection When the key is found (and thus the package is locally installed on the system), add a new entry to `packageVersionsWithTheirRelatedDownloadedFiles` using the `downloadedPackageVersion` a key
    11. When the key is missing (`nullptr`) (and thus the package had been uninstalled from the system), add the `filename` to the collection `packageFilesDesignatedForDeletion`
 6. Iterate all entries in `packageFilesDesignatedForDeletion`
    1. Move all entries into a separate directory `PACKAGE_CEMETERY` inside the pacman's cache directory